 How to Set Up Your Own Standard Ketogenic Diet

-Below are the necessary steps to take to calculate your energy needs and macronutrient intake on a standard ketogenic diet.
-The first calculation steps will give you your macronutrient needs assuming you follow a SKD.
+Below are the necessary steps to calculate your energy needs and macronutrient intake on a standard ketogenic diet.
+The first calculation steps will give you your macronutrient needs assuming you follow an SKD.

 The following example shows how to calculate macronutrient needs for someone with 180 lbs of lean body mass following a 2200-calorie SKD: